 Once again, Brian Doyle-Murray gives us the news with the return of Mary Gross who spent the last two weeks, "Away on special assignment."
 This week, Mary Gross expresses her gripe about how this isn't an equal partnership and the two go on to pick each other's delivery of the news apart.
-We also go to London to get caught up with Diane and Charles about the upcoming birth of their child, again mainly focusing on the fact that she so far advanced in her pregnancy that it's impossible to have happened post marriage, Joe Piscopo gives us the news with a drop in from Bryant Gumble, and Eddie Murphy stops by to express his anger toward the moral majority and how they are stopping him from seeing sex on TV when that's how he wants to end his day.
+We also go to London to get caught up with Diane and Charles about the upcoming birth of their child.
+Again the main focus being on the fact that she so far advanced in her pregnancy that it's impossible to have happened post marriage.
+Joe Piscopo gives us the news with a drop in from Bryant Gumble, and Eddie Murphy stops by to express his anger toward the moral majority and how they are stopping him from seeing sex on TV when that's how he wants to end his day.
+(Clip 2) (Clip 3)

 Meatloaf And The Neverland Express then hit the stage to perform Promised Land.

 Tim And Meat's One-Stop Rocky Horror Shop is a shop run by Tim Curry and Meatloaf to use the profits from merchandising to make up for how little money they made for actually working on the film.
 This sketch makes me want to see Meatloaf as a host because he's the most enthusiastic of the actors even including the cast

 Tim Curry then takes the stage to sing The Zucchini Song.